Beginners 5K Run Training Plan and Tips

 While a 5K event is a fraction of the distance of a half marathon and full marathon, this doesn’t necessarily mean it’s easier for someone new to running.
 Make sure you provide yourself with enough time to train to get ready for the event.
 If you’re a beginner but have some level of fitness (maybe you work out or do classes at home or in the gym), then we suggest giving yourself 6 weeks to prepare.
 For total beginners considering couch to 5K, you’re better off training over the space of 9 weeks.
 Ultimately, what you put in is what you get out, so take time to consider what your goals are, and how much time will be required to get you there.

-If you’re new to running, it’s very important to hold off running too fast until you’re happy you can cover the full 5K.
+If you’re just starting to run, it’s very important to hold off running too fast until you’re happy you can cover the full 5K.
 Start very gently - ideally you should be able to hold a conversation while you’re running; so a light jog should be fine.
 Speed isn’t important here, it’s about getting your endurance and fitness levels to the right place first, and from there you can improve your speed.

 Fast running will help you to build muscular strength, increase your efficiency and improve your running mechanics, whilst longer runs will help to build your cardiovascular endurance and stamina.
 If you’re looking to improve your 5K time, then make sure to include a mixture of different tempos, intervals, and distances to work on both your speed and endurance.